Last updated: September 21st, 2019

 I actually keep a bottle of raw apple cider vinegar in my bathroom so that I can just take a small swig of the stuff before brushing my teeth.

 It’s thought that acidic foods and beverages diminish the effectiveness of some ADHD medications.
 So, taking a shot of raw apple cider vinegar is a great way to rid your body of stimulants before you go to sleep.

-However, if you also decide to take a teaspoon of Y.S.
-Eco Bee Farms Raw Honey (Amazon) after taking down your raw apple cider vinegar – something about the combination of apple cider vinegar and honey truly helps you sleep.
+However, if you also decide to take a teaspoon of raw honey after taking down your raw apple cider vinegar – something about the combination of apple cider vinegar and honey truly helps you sleep.